|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The course is designed to raise significant questions prompting students to think about behaviour and to explore possible answers.
-Students will be introduced to the tools used in psychology to find answers to these questions.
-A common research-centred framework is adopted and the statistical tools that support this framework are introduced and developed as an integral part of the course.
-Psychology derives its approaches and questions from both science and the arts.
+The subject is designed to raise significant questions, prompting students to think about their own individual experiences and the experience of others.
+Students are introduced to the tools used in psychology to find answers to these questions.
+A common research-centred framework is adopted, and the methodological and statistical tools that support this framework are introduced and developed as an integral part of the subject.

 Intended learning outcomes

-On completion of Mind, Brain and Behaviour 1 students should be able to:
+On completion of Mind, Brain & Behaviour 1 students should be able to: